-United States University's Department of Disability Services strives to uphold the mission of the University by providing reasonable accommodations to all students with disabilities in order to help them achieve their academic goals.
-United States University complies and adheres to Section 504 of the Rehabilitation Act of 1973, as amended, and California law.
+United States University's Disability Services will work to uphold the mission of the University by providing reasonable accommodations to all students with disabilities in order to help them achieve their academic goals.
+United States University complies and adheres to Section 504 of the Rehabilitation Act of 1973, as amended.